marian-nmt/marian/README.md

     bpe: bpe.codes
     debpe: true

-## Using CPU/GPU
+## Using GPU/CPU threads
-Amunmt can use CPUs or GPUs (or both) to translate.
+AmuNMT can use GPUs, CPUs, or both, to distribute translation of different sentences.

     cpu-threads: 8
     gpu-threads: 2
-    devices: [0,1 , 2]

-The setting above uses 8 threads to translate on CPU and 6 (3 GPU times 2 threads) to translate on GPUs.

-The `gpu-threads` and `devices` options are available only with CUDA compilation.
+    devices: [0, 1]

+The setting above uses 8 CPU threads and 4 GPU threads (2 GPUs x 2 threads).
+The `gpu-threads` and `devices` options are only available when AmuNMT has been compiled with CUDA support.
+Multiple GPU threads can be used to increase GPU saturation, but will likely not result in a large performance boost.
+By default, `gpu-threads` is set to `1` and `cpu-threads` to `0`  if CUDA is available.
+Otherwise `cpu-threads` is set to `1`.
+To disable the GPU set `gpu-threads` to `0`.
+Setting both `gpu-threads` and `cpu-threads` to `0` will result in an exception.

 ## Example usage